FanaticPythoner/AutoAi/README.md

 # pyAiTrainer
-pyAiTrainer is a high-level AI model handler that allows easy model handling and automatic training for a large amount of differents models.
+pyAiTrainer is a high-level AI model handler that allows easy manipulations and automatic training for a large amount of differents models.

 ### Language: ###